TonyHuynh-lab/AustinProject/README.md

 grouped to calculate the num_trips for each combination), and the geographical locations and statuses of stations.
 These features are contained in a singular data frame (station_usage) for further analysis.
-Additionally, the script introduces a lag feature (num_trips_lag) that captures temporal trends in the number of trips at each station. station_usage contains 10010 indices after filtering out missing data and merging the two CSV files.
+Additionally, the script introduces a lag feature (num_trips_lag) that captures temporal trends in the number of trips at each station. station_usage contains 10010 indices after filtering out missing data and merging the two CSV files. </br>
+***model.py*** </br>
+This script focuses on building, training, and evaluating two machine-learning models-Random Forest and XGBoost.
+The models are trained on data preprocessed from *preprocessing.py* and use an 80-20 data split for the training and test set, respectively.
+The performance of these models is evaluated by metrics such as mean absolute error and root mean squared error.
+After performing hyperparameter optimization on both models, it was clear that XGBoost would be the desired learning model for this experiment. </br>
+*Random Forest (Tuned) - MAE: 18.45, RMSE: 33.88
+*XGBoost (Tuned) - MAE: 16.29, RMSE: 28.81 </br>